 Tomorrow is my last day of work at a company I have been at for nearly five years.
 As much as I have appreciated the chance to work where I have worked, I am nearly bursting with excitement at the potential a new opportunity in my life holds.
-And as much as I am nearly bursting with excitement, I also feel the stress of change.
-I just keep reminding myself, if I could get thorough a move to a new state to start a new job while simultaneously beginning a master’s degree program, I can get through this.
+I also feel the stress of change.

 I have been after a new work opportunity for quite a while, so to see this resolution realized is such a nice feeling.
 There are still a few other things I am after, and frankly, I have little to no idea how they are going to come into my life.
 I do know I put an order in with the universe, so I’ll just have to wait and see.
 In the meantime, I resolve to stay happy no matter the outcome.
 And that’s a tall order.

 On to cupcakes!
 I don’t know what possessed me to bookmark not only one, but two Tomato Soup Cake recipes.
 Maybe the better question is, why is this cake recipe popular in cookbooks?
-Maybe because the bakers/cookbook authors are boys, and sometimes, boys just don’t think.
-Sometimes they really just don’t think.
-Moving on.
+Maybe because the bakers/cookbook authors are boys, and sometimes, boys do dumb things.

-If you are in the mood for a spice cake, I’d suggest you stick with a traditional spice cake recipe.
-If you have a need to back something with a weird factor, or perhaps are baking with teenage boys, I think these cupcakes are perfect.
+If you are in the mood for a spice cake, I suggest you stick with a traditional spice cake recipe.
+If you have a need to bake something with a weird factor, or perhaps are baking with boys, I think these cupcakes are perfect.
+Enjoy!